 Capital assets are stated at historical cost and depreciated using the straight-line method over the estimated useful life of each asset.
 Leasehold improvements are amortized over the shorter of the lease term or the estimated useful lives of the improvements.
 Property held for redevelopment that is environmentally contaminated or perceived to be contaminated, is not depreciated until redevelopment is completed.
-All capital assets in excess of \$1,000 are capitalized.
+As of January 1, 2007, the Port Authority revised its asset capitalization level for all assets from \$1,000 to \$2,500.
 The following estimated useful lives are being used by the Port Authority: